d-roduit/TerminalTrivia/README.md

 There are two ways to run the game:

 1. **Run the executable:** The first and fastest way is to simply download the game executable (packaged in zip format) from the [releases section](https://github.com/d-roduit/TerminalTrivia/releases) and run it.
 There is only a release for Windows though, so if you use another operating system, please follow the second option.
 2. **Build the executable from source:** This project uses CMake.
 To build the executable, the fastest way is to download this project and open it in an editor that supports CMake (e.g. Visual Studio).
-Then, use the editor to build the executable in release configuration.
-The release folder, which contains the executable, will be located in the `out\build` folder at root of the project.
+The editor will use CMake to automatically download the project's dependencies when you first open the project _(CMake uses Git to download the dependencies.
+It is therefore required to have Git installed beforehand)_.
+Then, use the editor to build the executable in the configuration of your choice (Debug / Release).
+You do that by first choosing a build configuration (Debug is the default) then clicking on `Build > Build all` in the menu bar.
+The debug / release folder, which contains the executable, will be located in the `out\build` folder at root of the project.

 ## <a name="technologies"></a>Technologies